iravasen/QCanalysis/README.md

 For this option you will need to have already a file containing a set of histograms to analyse.
 If this is the case, choosing this option, you will access directly the analysis menu.
 Choose a single analysis as explained in the paragraph above

 #### Option 3 - Analyse data on flp (for threshold scan)
-This option allows you to analyse data directly on its-flp1 skipping the download from the database.
-This option can be chosen both if you are working on your compure and on flp1 directly.
-In the first case, the script recognise automatically that you are not on flp1 and it will ask you to type your CERN username.
-This is used to make a connection via ssh to flpits1 (and lxplus).
-You just need to insert first your CERN account password and then the one of the "its" account on flpits1.
+This option allows you to analyse data directly on FLP skipping the download from the database.
+This option can be chosen both if you are working on your compure and on FLP directly.
+The first thing is to choose on which FLP the data you want to analyse are.
+Type only the number of the FLP.
+Depending on your choice, if you are not working already on the selected FLP, the script will ask you to type your CERN username.
+This is used to make a connection via ssh to the selected flp (and lxplus).
+You just need to insert first your CERN account password and then the one of the "its" account on the selected flp.
 Then, the script asks to type the layer number.
-Later, the QualityControl environment is loaded on flp1 and the script asks to type a run interval in order to prepare the sample to analyse.
+Later, the QualityControl environment is loaded on the flp and the script asks to type the path in which data are saved (tipycally: /data/shifts/ or /data/L0_shifts/).
+When the path is selected, the script asks you to type a run interval in order to prepare the sample for the analysis.
 If you type starting run = 100 and final run = 200, all the threshold scan runs between 100 and 200 will be included in the analysis.
 Then you need to type also the number of the first stave in the layer (for example "6" if you are analysing the layer 0 currently under commissioning -> stave numbered from 6 to 11).
 Then wait few minutes for the preparation of the setup.
 Then, an analysis menu is presented with the following options:
 1. Average stave thresholds run by run
 2. Compare dead pixels between runs
 If **option 1** is chosen, the software will show you the average threshold (stave by stave on the layer) as a function of the run number.
 The ROOT macro is run automatically and a list of (good) files for the analysis is shown.
 Copy and paste the file name in the input line that will appear.
-The plot is automatically saved in *pdf* and *root* format in the repository *Plots/*.
+The plot is automatically saved in *pdf* and *root* format in the repository *Plots/* **of the flp selected**.
 If **option 2** is chosen, the software will compare the number of dead pixels (i.e. having null threshold) run by run.
 The ROOT macro is run automatically and a list of (good) files for the analysis is shown.
 Copy and paste the file name in the input line that will appear.
 Then, a reference run number (**choose a run among the ones in the input file!**) has to be typed.
 All the runs in the input file will be compared with the chosen reference run.
-The plot is automatically saved in *pdf* and *root* format in the repository *Plots/*.
+The plot is automatically saved in *pdf* and *root* format in the repository *Plots/* **of the flp selected**.

 ## Contacts
 For any issue, please contact <ivan.ravasenga@cern.ch>.